bioinformatics-training/intro-machine-learning-2017/docs/04-nearest-neighbours.md

 1. Pass a data.frame of values of _k_ to the **tuneGrid** argument of **train**.
 2. Specify the number of different levels of _k_ using the **tuneLength** function and allow **train** to pick the actual values.

 We will use the first option, so that we can try the values of _k_ we examined earlier.
-We need to convert the vector of values of k we created earlier and convert it into a data.frame.
+The vector of values of _k_ we created earlier should be converted into a data.frame.

 ```r